Skip to main content

 When To Use API Instead

 Use REST, WebSocket, SDKs, CLI, or MCP when the job is recurring application behavior.
 Use Data Catalog checkout when the job is a file purchase or bulk historical delivery.
 Use Enterprise when the buyer needs custom delivery, custom limits, scheduled export operations, security review, or written terms for a named route set.
-Use Export Schemas, Data Catalog, Rate Limits, and Enterprise Delivery together when a browser export becomes a recurring production workflow.
+Use Export schemas, Data catalog, Rate limits, and Enterprise delivery together when a browser export becomes a recurring production workflow.

-Last modified on May 18, 2026
+Last modified on August 1, 2026